Oliveira-Hugo/Oliveira-Hugo/README.md

 ### Hi!
-I'm Hugo, a Biologist passionate about algorithms in computational biology.
-I'm currently a master's degree student in Computational Modeling at the National Laboratory for Scientific Computing (LNCC, Brazil).
+I'm Hugo, a Biologist currently pursuing a master's degree on Computational Modeling at the National Laboratory for Scientific Computing (LNCC, Brazil).

 **Research Focus:**
 - Previous research experience in genomics.